octavio-navarro/TC2008B/AgentsVisualization/Readme.md

 ### Step 2: Running the WebGL application

 1. Make sure that you installed the dependencies with `npm i`.
+2. Make sure that you are in the `Agent_visualization` folder before you start the vite server.
-2. Run the vite server:
+3. Run the vite server:

 ```
 npx vite